 If your staff can’t return next season, feel free to ask if they have any family or friends who might be interested or would be a good fit.
 Your current employees have a feel for both the job requirements and the company culture as a whole, and they’ll be able to assess whether someone they know would thrive in those conditions.
 Even if you lose that employee, you may take care of your hiring issues by doing this sort of networking.

 Seasonal businesses have their own set of unique challenges, but you don’t have to struggle to train brand new workers every year.
-With some effort and outreach, you may create a pool of regular employees who will happily return to be part of your team—and that will improve morale, efficiency, customer interactions, and ultimately your bottom line.
+With some effort, outreach and some seasonal employee benefits, you may create a pool of regular employees who will happily return to be part of your team—and that will improve morale, efficiency, customer interactions, and ultimately your bottom line.